-A request to amend a Specific Plan for properties located at 2143, 2145, and 2145B Goodrich Avenue, 2125 Buena Vista Pike and various properties located between Alpine Avenue and Goodrich Avenue, approximately 290 feet northwest of Buena Vista Pike, zoned Specific Plan (SP) and One and Two-Family Residential (R8), (2.85 acres), to expand the boundary of the SP to permit 14 additional multi-family residential units for a maximum of 41 units overall and add nonresidential uses.
+A request to amend a Specific Plan for properties located at 2143, 2145, and 2145B Goodrich Avenue, 2125 Buena Vista Pike and various properties located between Alpine Avenue and Goodrich Avenue, approximately 290 feet northwest of Buena Vista Pike, zoned SP and R8 (2.85 acres), to expand the boundary of the SP to permit 14 additional multi-family residential units for a maximum of 41 units overall and add nonresidential uses, requested by Catalyst Design Group, applicant; various property owners.

-Staff recommends deferral to the February 9, 2023, Planning Commission meeting.
+Staff Recommendation: Defer to the February 9, 2023, Planning Commission meeting.